nas5w/use-local-storage/README.md

 In its most basic form, the `useLocalStorage` hook just needs the Local Storage `key` you wish to use.
 However, it's advised that you also provde a default value as a second argument in the event that they `key` does not yet exist in Local Storage.

 The following usage will persist the `username` variable in a `"name"` key in Local Storage.
 It will have a default/initial value of an empty string `""`.
+This default value witll _only_ be used if there is no value already in Local Storage.

 ```jsx
 import useLocalStorage from "uselocalstorage";